stianloader/micromixin-remapper/README.md

 The behaviour of the remapper is done on a "best-fit" basis - that is if it cannot find a best fit, it will fail in a fail-fast manner.
 Such behaviour ensures predictability and lowers user frustration in the long run.
+This best fit is usually a what I find most logical as a user, though within reason as it's sometimes difficult to impossible to replicate this most logical approach.

 ## Maven